siriyaoff/MDN-note/note.md

 	- Inkscape, Illustrator와 같은 vector graphics editor 사용
 	- additional advantages
 		- text in vector images는 accessible
-		- SVG의 each component는 CSS나 JavaScript로 styleing 가능
+		- SVG의 each component는 CSS나 JavaScript로 styling 가능
 	- disadvantages
 		- can getn complicated very quickly, complex SVGs take time to be displayed
 		- can be harder to create than raster images